Living In A House During Probate [market_city]

 An Executor’s Duties and Responsibilities Explained

-Living in a residence during probate in Kansas City, Missouri, necessitates understanding an executor’s critical duty.
+I want you to know that living in residence during probate in Kansas City, Missouri, requires understanding an executor’s critical duty.
 The executor administers the estate’s affairs, including protecting assets such as real estate.

 One of their principal responsibilities is ensuring the property is maintained and protected throughout the probate process.
 This may include handling insurance policies, paying necessary bills such as utilities or mortgage payments, and addressing any repairs required to maintain the property’s value.